-I also joined Time To Change’s mental health champion programme (which you might have noticed in the sidebar), to try and do more for the mental health cause and community.
-I created several posts around this (here, here, and here) to try and inspire others.
+I also joined Time To Change’s mental health champion programme (which you might have noticed in the sidebar), to try to do more for the mental health cause and community.
+I created several posts around this (here, here, and here) to try to inspire others.

 I redesigned my site as I got tired of the bugs with my last theme and the lack of support to try and fix them.
 In doing that, I also started the process of updating a lot of the images on my site to reflect my personal aesthetic.
 After all, I’m a Goth at heart.

 Pinterest became a huge issue this last year.
 For nine months I was getting 190-200k impressions, then suddenly it just tanked to 80k, then dropped to 40k.
 I couldn’t figure out how to fix it and Pinterest‘s customer service team wasn’t interested in helping.
 I’ve been complaining to them for four months now, trying to get answers.
 I’ve yet to get anything useful from them.
 Man, I hate Pinterest.